tommats00/tommats00/README.md

 ### A little more about me

 I am a Southern California local, as I was born and raised in Ventura.
 Growing up I had many little boys' dream of becoming a professional baseball player, but was later hit with the realization of the difficulty to do so!
-Luckily, I had a love for the ocean, which led me to studying marine biology at the University of Hawaiʻi at Mānoa.
+Luckily, I had a love for the ocean, which led me to studying marine biology at the [University of Hawaiʻi at Mānoa](https://manoa.hawaii.edu/).
 I was introduced to the power of programming languages during my time there and wanted to explore more.
 Fortunately, this led me to discover the newly founded [MEDS](https://bren.ucsb.edu/masters-programs/master-environmental-data-science) program at UCSB.
 I am thrilled to be a part of the 4th cohort this program has to offer.
-I love the relationships I have forged and can't wait for what this school year has to offer.
+I love the relationships I have forged and can't wait for what this school year has to offer!